lun-4/awtfdb/README.md

 # install bpftrace and a recent linux kernel,
 # then add this to your init system
 awtfdb-watcher /home/user

+# list files and their tags with als
+als ~/my/folder

+# manage tags
+atags create my_new_funny_tag
+atags search funny
+atags delete my_new_funny_tag

+# remove files or directories from the index (does not remove from filesystem)
+arm -r ~/my/folder
 ```

 ## roadmap for the thing